dfblue/dfblue.github.io/_posts/2019-09-24-deepfacelab-avatar-tutorial.md

     - 1st stage at batch size 48 for an 8GB GPU
     - 2nd stage at batch size 6 for an 8GB GPU
 - Convert as usual

+Once we've familiarized ourselves with the process, let's begin!

 # Source and destination video requirements